mikemc26m/reading-notes/README.md

 ## Mike's Reading Journal

+#### About ME
+Hello, my name is Michael McMillan.
+I am new to software development and excited about my new pathway.
+I live in Washington State, have 2 children and three grandchildren.

+Check out my [Github Profile!] ()

 My reading notes journal for Code Fellows.

 Growth Mindset - The attitude of contenuous learning.
 Three main ways to keep on the path to personal growth: